ditschi/pre-commit-hooks/README.md

 # pre-commit-hooks

 Collection of pre-commit hooks

-## Hooks availble
+## Hooks available

 ### protect-files

 Protect tracked files from being changed accidentally.
-This might be useful for files which are tracked by git and therefore are not handled by the .gitifnore file.
-With this hook accidential changes of these files are prevented.
+This might be useful for files which are tracked by git and therefore are not handled by the .gitignore file.
+With this hook accidental changes of these files are prevented.

 A list of glob patterns has to be be provided to define the files protected from changes.
-By default files will be automatically removed von staging area (this can be diabled).
+By default files will be automatically removed von staging area (this can be disabled).

 The following args are available with this hook:

 - `--protected-files-globs` (required): one or more globs of protected files
-    -  Note: pre-commit appends the fileanmes of staged files to the command.
-To seperate  the list of globs from the list of filenames add '--' at the end of the args list
+  - Note: pre-commit appends the filenames of staged files to the command.
+To separate  the list of globs from the list of filenames add '--' at the end of the args list
 - `--no-unstange`: when provided the protected changed files are not automatically unstaged

-#### usage:
+#### usage

 ```yaml
 -   repo: https://github.com/ditschi/pre-commit-hooks
     rev: v0.1.0